 No more than about 25% of the course is assessed through formal end of year examinations.

 The Forensic Biology degree is accredited by The Chartered Society of Forensic Sciences.
 This means that what you learn meets recognised standards.

-Forensic Biology students are trained in vibrant and modern facilities where you will learn key skills in brand-new purpose-built laboratories and at our Crime Scene House -a unique facility where you will learn how to process major crime scenes.
+Forensic Biology students are trained in vibrant and modern facilities where you will learn key skills in brand-new purpose-built laboratories and at our Crime Scene Training Facility, a unique facility where you will learn how to process major crime scenes.